plizkinzmey/remote-transmission-client-go/frontend/src/hooks/useNotification/README.md

 - `@wailsjs/go/main/App` - For calling the Go backend notification function
 - `@wailsjs/runtime` - For access to logging functions
 - `@/contexts/LocalizationContext` - For localization of messages

+## Notes

+1. For all methods except `showDirect`, you should provide localization keys, not direct strings.
+2. The display of native notifications depends on the operating system availability and permissions.
+If you encounter issues with notifications, check your system notification settings.